Preschool: Lithuania

 According to the Law on Education (article 6, 1991, as last amended in April 2016), pre-school education is a part of non-formal education.
 According to the 7th article of the Law, "the purpose of pre-school education shall be to help a child satisfy inherent, cultural (including ethnic), social and cognitive needs."
 Despite the provision of pre-school education being an independent function of a municipality, the Law regulates the pre-school curriculum to be "prepared in compliance with the criteria of pre-school curricula approved by the Minister of Education, Science and Sport, [and] shall be implemented by pre-school education schools, general education schools, freelance teachers or other education providers" (article 7 part 4).
 The ownership of pre-school education facilities (namely, kindergartens) according to the Law could be public (state or municipality) as well as private.

 North Korea

 Preschool education in North Korea is public and provides a variety of activities, such as dance, math, drawing and Korean, as well as basic abilities such as using a spoon and respecting elders.
 North Korean kindergarten education includes themes common to North Korean propaganda.
-Subjects include the life of Kim Il-sung, the Japanese occupation of Korea, and the Korean War.
+Subjects include the life of Kim Il Sung, the Japanese occupation of Korea, and the Korean War.
 Children are taught to enjoy military games and to hate the miguk nom, or "American bastards".

+Philippines

+Children usually enter kindergarten at age 5.
+Pupils are mandated to learn the alphabet, numbers, shapes and colors through games, songs, pictures, and dances in their native language; thus, after grade 1, every student can read in their native tongue.
+The 12 original mother tongue languages introduced for the curriculum's effectivity on 2012–2013 school year are: